vegaprotocol/ethdenver2022/README.md

 The goal for this bounty is to build a visual block explorer that shows the transaction data in the Tendermint blocks, state of the blockchain, as well as Vega state changes resulting from transactions.
 This may include but is not limited to: trades, orders, deposits, withdrawals, etc.

-[MORE HERE]

-#### THINGS WE'RE LOOKING FOR
+See the section [Bounty Criteria](#bounty-criteria) below for the tasks and features we're hoping you can try and deliver for this bounty brief.

+#### WHAT IS A BLOCK EXPLORER?

+A block explorer is a tool to view information on all transactions that have taken place on a blockchain.
+Typically a block explorer will show key information about the chain, for example, the current network hash rate, validator statistics, activity on blockchain addresses and other useful information.
+You can think of it as a window into the blockchain world, giving you the opportunity to observe what’s happening on it - live and in near real time.
+Popular Ethereum block explorers include Etherscan, Etherchain and blockscout.

+#### BOUNTY CRITERIA

+In addition to the overall Judging Criteria, for this bounty, we'd love you to try and achieve the following:

-* Learning of the concepts of LP on Vega
+* **Learning of the concepts of LP on Vega**
-* Creation of clean and understandable code
+* **Place an LP order on the Tesla XX market using a bot**
+* **Ability to manage your LP order programmatically and update positions**
-* Application of a market-neutral or similar market making strategy
+* **Implement a market-neutral market making strategy**
-* Ability to demonstrate the code and strategy running on a Vega testnet market
+* **Demonstrate the code and strategy running on the Vega testnet**
-* STRETCH GOAL: demonstrate profitability :)
+* **Write clean and understandable code**

 #### LINKS & RESOURCES FOR THIS BOUNTY